 Joseph Bute.
-Mr. Bute has been a principal since June 2001.
+Mr. Bute has been a managing director since June 2001.
+Mr. Bute is also a managing director of Gladstone Commercial Corporation.
 From 1996 to April 2001, Mr. Bute served as principal and vice president of American Capital Strategies, where he was responsible for marketing, originations, underwriting and portfolio management for the Pittsburgh, Pennsylvania office.
 During that period, he invested \$35 million for American Capital in four companies and served as a director of each.
 From 1992 to 1996, Mr. Bute was director of manufacturing services of the Steel Valley Authority where he established and developed a nationally recognized manufacturing retention program for the Commonwealth of Pennsylvania.
 Mr. Bute holds a BS from the University of San Francisco.

 Buzz Cooper.
-Mr. Cooper has been a principal since June 2001.
+Mr. Cooper has been a managing director since June 2001.
+Mr. Cooper is also a managing director of Gladstone Commercial Corporation.
 From 1986 to 2000, Mr. Cooper served as a principal of Allied Capital Corporation.
 At Allied Capital, Mr. Cooper was responsible for identifying, sourcing, underwriting, managing, financing and servicing all forms of commercial real estate.
 During his time at Allied Capital, Mr. Cooper also administered an investment portfolio of over \$250 million.
 Mr. Cooper holds a BA from Washington and Lee University.

 Laura Gladstone.
-Ms. Gladstone has been a principal since August 2001.
+Ms. Gladstone has been a managing director since August 2001.
+Ms. Gladstone is also a managing director of Gladstone Commercial Corporation.
 From June 2000 to April 2001, Ms. Gladstone worked as an associate in equity research at ING Barings, where she was responsible for covering companies in the telecommunications industries.
 From November 1999 to May 2000, Ms. Gladstone worked for Salomon Smith Barney as an assistant analyst in equity research.
 From 1997 to November 1999, Ms. Gladstone worked for HSBC, an international bank, as the bank's only syndications analyst in Argentina.
 At HSBC, she completed numerous loan transactions in diverse industries, including cable, telecommunications, oil, manufacturing and distribution.
-From 1994 to 1997,
+From 1997 to 1997, Ms. Gladstone served as the marketing director at Allied Capital Corporation where she was responsible for creating and executing all marketing-related activities for leveraged buyout and venture capital investments, mortgage REIT loans and small business lending activities with approximately \$750 million in assets under management.
+She received her BBA from The George Washington University.
+Ms. Gladstone is the co-author of Venture Capital Handbook and Venture Capital Investing.
+Ms. Gladstone is the daughter of David Gladstone.